Abdalla-Eldoumani/snake/README.md

+- Trying to create the snake game in ARMv8 Assembly
-- Not fully implemented yet.
+- Not yet fully implemented